Making electric vehicles more affordable for Quebeckers and Quebec businesses

-SHERBROOKE, QC, April 11, 2022 /CNW/ - Growing a cleaner, stronger economy and fighting climate change requires helping Canadians and businesses make the switch to electric vehicles that reduce our dependence on fossil fuels and cut greenhouse gas pollution.
+SAINT-JÉRÔME, QC, April 14, 2022 /CNW/ - Growing a cleaner, stronger economy and fighting climate change requires helping Canadians and businesses make the switch to electric vehicles that reduce our dependence on fossil fuels and cut greenhouse gas pollution.

 Today, the Minister of Environment and Climate Change, the Honourable Steven Guilbeault, highlighted the Government's plan to invest $547.5 million over four years to launch a new purchase incentive program for medium- and heavy-duty zero-emission vehicles to help businesses upgrade their fleets.